Learning Joy Success

 Should the office staff be unable to answer for any reason, please leave a message on the dedicated absence line on the school's answering machine.

 For reasons of Safeguarding, the school has to account for all absent children.
 As such, if we are not notified of absence in a timely way as outlined above, we may have to inform external partner agencies to investigate where your child is.

-If in any doubt, please speak to a member of the office staff.
+If in any doubt, please check the NHS website or speak to a member of the office staff.